Riverside, BeaufortEbbw ValeGwent, NP23 5NTTel: 01495 301210

 *Pre-bookable appointments now available as a face to face consultation or as a telephone consultation****

-***We ask all our patients who are eligible for a flu vaccination to telephone us and book in as soon as possible, we have Saturday morning appointments available***
+***We ask all our patients who are eligible for a flu vaccination to telephone us and book in as soon as possible***

 Glan Rhyd Surgery now has a waiting room blood pressure monitor.
 Why not call by, have your blood pressure recorded at your own convenience and hand the printed reading to a member of the reception team.